 What Do Border Patrol Agents Do?

-What Are Popular Skills for Border Patrol Agents?
+What is the highest pay for Border Patrol Agents?